The Jetset Society

 When should you book a wedding band?

 Popular dates between May and September are often taken early.
 Fridays and Saturdays during the main season are frequently booked well in advance.
 Enquiring early creates planning security.
-At the same time, a short-notice enquiry is always worth it if many details are already fixed.
+At the same time, a short-notice enquiry is also worthwhile if the date, venue and schedule are already clear.

 Does a wedding band also play the first dance live?

 Yes.
 The first dance can usually be performed live.
-Especially for important moments like the opening dance, early coordination is worthwhile so that the version, tempo and transition can be prepared properly.
+Especially for important moments like the opening dance, early coordination is worthwhile so that the version, tempo, length and transition can be prepared properly.

 How many musicians does a wedding need?

-That depends on the number of guests, the available space, the budget and the desired effect.
-Small lineups often work well for the ceremony, drinks reception and dinner.
-Medium-sized or larger lineups are especially strong if you want a full dance floor later in the evening.
+That depends on guest count, available space, budget, schedule and desired impact.
+Smaller lineups often work well for the ceremony, drinks reception and dinner.
+Medium-sized or larger lineups are especially strong if a full dance floor is desired later in the evening.

-Can a band also bring the technical equipment?
+Can a wedding band also bring the technical equipment?

 Yes.
-Depending on the size of the venue, the sound and lighting equipment can be provided by the band itself.
-Good coordination in advance regarding room size, power supply and schedule is important.
+Depending on the size of the venue, sound and lighting equipment can be provided by the band itself.
+Good coordination in advance regarding room size, power supply, setup time, band position and schedule is important.

 Does live music also make sense for smaller weddings?

 Yes.
-Especially smaller formations can create a high-quality, personal and stylish atmosphere without feeling intrusive.
+Smaller formations can create a high-quality, personal and stylish atmosphere without feeling intrusive.
+For the ceremony, drinks reception, reception or dinner, a smaller lineup can be very suitable.

 Is a spontaneous extension on site possible?